1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 ??? example "Measuring / Checking The Wiring"

     Before attempting any measurements, do a visual check if the insulation of both the thermistor and the cartridge heater is still intact.

     *If you can see bare wire shing through due to a melted and/or displaced insulation, change the part immediately!*

     Don't try to cover it up with some kind of insulation, even though Kapton tape should stand the heat.
-Yuo'll risk a shortcut which then will harm your motherboard and might even cause more svere damage!
+You'll risk a shortcut which then will harm your motherboard and might even cause more severe damage!

     Just to show you that I'm not exxagerating at all, the following picture shows my mainboard with a blewn up component due to a shortcut.
     ![Melted D4](../assets/images/mainboard_melted-D4_web.jpg)